tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   * **Answer:** Instead of democratizing FinTech, Plaid could become the new centralized entity for FinTech data and decision-making.
 This could lead to reduced rate limits and more expensive premiums.

-  * **Answer:** Hackers will be given the tools to attack less mature FinTech applications using Plaid.
+  * **Answer:** Hackers will be given the tools to attack less sophisticated FinTech applications using Plaid.

 If a student or team of students were chosen to conduct a review, instruct them to perform a dry walk-through using the solution.
 Otherwise, use the solution to complete the dry walk-through yourself.